 Name - The display name of a named location.

 IP ranges - One or more IPv4 address ranges in CIDR format.
-Specifying an Ipv6 address rage is not supported.
+Specifying an IPv6 address range is not supported.

 Mark as trusted location - A flag you can set for a named location to indicate a trusted location.
 Typically, trusted locations are network areas that are controlled by your IT department.
 In addition to conditional access, trusted named locations are also used by Azure Identity Protection and Azure AD security reports to reduce false positives.

 Include unknown areas - Some IP addresses are not mapped to a specific country.
 This option allows you to choose if these IP addresses should be included in the named location.
-They could be check when the policy using the named location should apply to unknown locations.
+Use this setting when the policy using the named location should apply to unknown locations.

 The number of named locations you can configure is constrained by the size of the related object in Azure AD.
-You can configure:
+You can configure one of the following:

 One named location with up to 1200 IP ranges.

 A maximum of 90 named locations with one IP range assigned to each of them.

 You can also configure IP address ranges representing your organization's local intranet in the multi-factor authentication service settings.
 This feature enables you to configure up to 50 IP address ranges.
 The IP address ranges are in CIDR format.
 For more information, see trusted IPs.